 Hargreaves Lansdown allows you to execute a minimum trade of £1.
 This may vary depending on the account you open.
 Hargreaves Lansdown allows you to execute a maximum trade of Variable.

 As a market maker, Hargreaves Lansdown may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
 Market makers typically have a lower minimum deposit, smaller minimum trade requirements and no commission on trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that Hargreaves Lansdown offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Hargreaves Lansdown offers its traders below.

 Hargreaves Lansdown support a wide range of languages including English, French, German, Spanish, and Portuguese.

 Hargreaves Lansdown has a BrokerNotes A support rating because Hargreaves Lansdown offer over three languages.

 As Hargreaves Lansdown is regulated by Financial Conduct Authority , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: